JamieMcCullough/JamieMcCullough.github.io/pages/data_blueshear.md

 </p>
 ### Calibration for the blue sample
 <table>
-  <caption>For more information, see Table I in the paper.
-These galaxies have different redshift distributions and shear calibration than the fiducial Y3 analysis.
-You can see the changes summarized here.</caption>
+  <caption>These galaxies have different redshift distributions and shear calibration than the fiducial Y3 analysis.
+You can see the changes summarized here.
+For more information, see Table I in the paper.</caption>
   <colgroup>
     <col span="1" style="width: 20%;">
     <col span="1" style="width: 20%;">